Outcome of negotiations on working time, teleworking and leave

 Dear colleagues,

-Union Syndicale already informed you about the negotiations on working time, teleworking and some modification of the leave rules in our Flash on 21 June 2023.
+Union Syndicale already informed you about the negotiations on working time, teleworking and some modifications of the leave rules in our Flash on 21 June 2023.

 Now, at the end of the first consultation round, we share the analysis by R&D of the main achievements made through the negotiation on these matters in the context of the introduction of the new Sysper system.
 We thank R&D for their clear presentation of these achievements compared to the initial proposals from the administration and would stress that these achievements were obtained through good cooperation between the unions.